 - Aperture- Aperture is the width of the reflecting spherical surface

-- Centre of curvature– the centre of curvature is the center of a hollow spherical mirror
+- Centre of curvature- the centre of curvature is the centre of a hollow spherical mirror

-- Radius of curvature– the distance between the center of curvature and pole is known as the radius of curvature.
+- The radius of curvature- the distance between the centre of curvature and the pole is known as the radius of curvature.
 The radius of curvature of the hollow sphere refers to the part of the mirror.

 - Focus Point- the point on the principal axis where parallel light rays meet after the reflection is known as the principal focus or focal point.
 It is denoted by F

-- Focal length– the distance between the focus point and pole is known as focal length
+- Focal length– the distance between the focus point and pole is known as the focal length

 Laws of Reflection of Light